Tools

 Structured Tool Output

-Structured tool output is available in MCP Protocol 2025-06-18.
+Structured tool output was introduced in MCP Protocol 2025-06-18.

 Tools can now specify output schemas for structured responses, enabling type-safe tool interactions: